Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #9) Define HTTP.

 Answer: HTTP stands for Hypertext Transfer Protocol.
-HTTP is the data transfer protocol which defines how messages are formatted and transferred over the World Wide Web.
+HTTP is the data transfer protocol that defines how messages are formatted and transferred over the World Wide Web.
 HTTP also determines the response of the actions performed by web servers and browsers.

-For Example, when an URL is entered on the web browser, the HTTP command is sent to the web server which in turn fetches the requested web browser.
+For Example, when an URL is entered on the web browser, the HTTP command is sent to the webserver which in turn fetches the requested web browser.

 Q #10) Define HTTPS.

 Answer: HTTPS stands for Hypertext Transfer Protocol Secure.
 This is basically HTTP over SSL (Secure Socket Layer) for security purposes.
-There is always chances of eavesdrop on data being transferred between a user and the web server when the website uses HTTP protocol.
+There are always chances of eavesdrop on data being transferred between a user and the web server when the website uses HTTP protocol.

 Q #11) What are the common problems faced in Web testing?